actions/actions-runner-controller/README.md

         requests:
           cpu: "2.0"
           memory: "4Gi"
       # Timeout after a node crashed or became unreachable to evict your pods somewhere else (default 5mins)
       tolerations:
         - key: "node.kubernetes.io/unreachable"
           operator: "Exists"
           effect: "NoExecute"
           tolerationSeconds: 10
+      # true (default) = A privileged docker sidecar container is included in the runner pod.
+      # false = A docker sidecar container is not included in the runner pod and you can't use docker.
       # If set to false, there are no privileged container and you cannot use docker.
       dockerEnabled: false
-      # If set to true, runner pod container only 1 container that's expected to be able to run docker, too.
-      # image summerwind/actions-runner-dind or custom one should be used with true -value
+      # false (default) = Docker support is provided by a sidecar container deployed in the runner pod.
+      # true = No docker sidecar container is deployed in the runner pod but docker can be used within teh runner container instead.
+The image summerwind/actions-runner-dind is used by default.
-      dockerdWithinRunnerContainer: false
+      dockerdWithinRunnerContainer: true
-      # Valid if dockerdWithinRunnerContainer is not true
+      # Docker sidecar container image tweaks examples below, only applicable if dockerdWithinRunnerContainer = false
       dockerdContainerResources:
         limits:
           cpu: "4.0"